nystudio107/seomatic/DOCS.md

 * **Site SEO Name Separator** - The character that should be used to separate the Site SEO Name and Title in the `<title>` tag
 * **Site SEO Description** - This should be between 70 and 160 characters (spaces included).
 Meta descriptions allow you to influence how your web pages are described and displayed in search results.
 Ensure that all of your web pages have a unique meta description that is explicit and contains your most important keywords.
 * **Site SEO Keywords** - Google ignores this tag; though other search engines do look at it.
 Utilize it carefully, as improper or spammy use most likely will hurt you, or even have your site marked as spam.
 Avoid overstuffing the keywords and do not include keywords that are not related to the specific page you place them on.
 * **Site SEO Image** - This is the image that will be used for display as the global website brand, as well as on Twitter Cards and Facebook OpenGraph that link to the website.
-It should be an image that displays well when cropped to a square format (for Twitter)
+The image must be in JPG, PNG, or GIF format.
 * **SEO Image Transform** - The image transform to apply to the Site SEO Image.
 * **Site Twitter Card Type** - With Twitter Cards, you can attach rich photos and information to Tweets that drive traffic to your website.
 Users who Tweet links to your content will have a “Card” added to the Tweet that’s visible to all of their followers.
 * **Twitter Image Transform** - The image transform to apply to the Twitter SEO Image.
 Twitter recommends: 120 x 120 pixels minimum size, 1:1 aspect ratio, 1mb max size for Summary Card images, and 280x150 pixels minimum size, 1.86:1 aspect ratio, 1mb max size for Summary Card with Large Image images.